sockduct/HaluManage/README.md

 # For example:
 ./getdata.py -h
+```

-# Note on running Python scripts
+### Note on running Python scripts

-* These scripts were tested from PowerShell and Windows and bash on Linux
+* These scripts were tested from PowerShell on Windows and bash on Linux
-* If you have trouble running the scripts like this:  `./script.py`, then try `python script.py`
+* If you have trouble running the scripts like this: `./script.py` try: `python script.py`
 * Ensure you are using Python 3.12 when you run the scripts
-```

 ### Retrieve FRAMES dataset from Hugging Face